FAQs – Residential Support Program

-Houston is the country’s fourth largest city, and there are many opportunities for recreation.
+Houston is the country’s third largest city, and there are many opportunities for recreation.
 Within a few miles of the clinic, there are museums, the Houston zoo, an outdoor theater, movie theaters, parks, and jogging trails.
 There are two scheduled recreational outings each week our residents can choose to attend.
 Residents meet each week to decide on outings for the upcoming week.

 The house does not have an exercise facility.
 However, there are several gyms in the area, and many will waive the initiation fee for individuals coming from out of town.
 In addition, there are a few places that offer bike rentals and several nearby walking/jogging trails.

 941 Heights Blvd, Houston, TX 77008